 We consider chinchillas to be adult companion animals.
+They can easily live 20+ years.
 While most chinchillas may be initially purchased by young teenagers, the result is rarely favorable for the chin.
 School work, dating, and part-time employment are just some of the reasons their cute pet is soon left alone.
 When he/she grows up, goes away to college or gets married, what is their chin supposed to do with the remaining 10+ years of it's life?

 Also to be considered is that a teen rarely has the financial resources necessary in case of an emergency.
 They also do not control the household, the thermostat or necessary transportation.

 If your teenager wants a chinchilla, it needs to be a family decision.
 Teenage abandonment is the overwhelming #1 reason for surrenders to our rescue.
 It needs to be understood that the family will be responsible and will provide a forever home for the chinchilla.

 Please note: We are operating at near capacity.
 Call for availability.

 Individual attention is received by every chinchilla coming to us and all are treated as pets and are housed in proper cages with a chinspin exercise wheel.
 They receive regular out of cage playtime and socialization.
 Their diets are adjusted to ensure optimum nutrition and their emotional needs are assessed.